davide1977/test/W3-TypesOfQuestions.md

 The goal is to find relationship that you didn't know previously

-Good for discovering new connections or definind future studies
+Good for discovering new connections or definine future studies

 They are not final say and not should be used to generalize or predict

 CORRELATION DOES NOT IMPLY CAUSATION!

-Exemple :  Analysis on effect on brain damages
+Exemple :  Analysis on effect on brain of certains stimuli

 ### Inferential